amitchell05/100-days-of-code/log.md

 **Today's Progress**: I hit a TON of brick walls with unit testing for the pro bono project and styling for my Frontend Mentor challenge.

 **Thoughts**: I'm going to bed earlier (aka 12:30am ish).
 I hope the power of rest will lead to some answers and reduce my anxiety.

+### Day 98 and 99: November 28, 2020

+**Today's Progress**: One day left before my first run through the challenge is complete!
+I've mainly focused on reviewing Angular course materials for CoderGirl's class on Monday.
+I did work through HTML & CSS I of Progate, though.
+I also had a fun, inspirational meeting with a LaunchCode alumna yesterday.
+It was great to talk about our journey into tech with an arts background.

+**Thoughts**: I also have another project idea to consider for my portfolio.
+I'm excited and anxious about it.
+I'm overwhelmed by my busy study schedule.
+I will have to drop one of my smaller projects again.
+I want to dedicate my time to non-profit, school, and passion projects.